Clive Feigenbaum: Easdale

 Feigenbaum was the major landowner on the island of Easdale in the west of Scotland, for which one of his firms produced "stamps" of doubtful validity.
 The island website, now defunct, commented in 2002 that the stamps were "...certainly not used for postage on this island, or in the UK."
 Feigenbaum bought his interest in the island for £300,000 in the early 1990s with an eye to producing stamps with the Easdale name.
 His efforts were not always appreciated, however, and Frances Shand Kydd, mother of Diana, Princess of Wales, threatened to sue Feigenbaum in 1998 after he produced a stamp of Diana meeting Mother Teresa.
 One local was quoted in The Sunday Times as saying "It is bloody embarrassing at times, he sells these stamps to the Japanese.
 We even had the Japanese ambassador phoning to complain that Japan's emperor was featured on one.
 [Bill] Clinton and [Monica] Lewinsky were on another."

 Following Feigenbaum's death in 2007, the ownership of the common land on the island passed to his son, Jonathan.

 Other interests

 Feigenbaum was a keen rugby and cricket player.
-He was a past chairman of the Belmont & Edgware Cricket Club, a Jewish cricket club in Hertfordshire.
+He was a past chairman of the Belmont & Edgware Cricket Club, a cricket club in Hertfordshire.